Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-lun/README.md

 ## Overview

 Checks the health and running status of the LUNs of a Huawei OceanStor Dorado storage system via the REST API (`/lun` endpoint).
 Alerts when a LUN reports a non-normal state, and optionally when a thin LUN fills up.
 Reports the allocated and the configured capacity, the usage of a thin LUN and the storage pool each LUN lives in.
+Supports extended reporting via `--lengthy`, and reporting the I/O counters via `--performance`.

 **Important Notes:**